learn-to-race/challenge/challenge.md

 ## Getting Started

-Please complete the following steps, in order to get started:
+Please visit our AICrowd <a href="https://www.aicrowd.com/challenges/learn-to-race-autonomous-racing-virtual-challenge">Challenge</a> page, in order to get started!

-* Please complete the [form](https://docs.google.com/forms/d/e/1FAIpQLSfVOTTEuWjST6den18JRFN4BehLRYMjRJk-elYMaiInUoHUqg/viewform), in order to obtain the simulator.
-* Clone the official code [repository](https://github.com/learn-to-race/l2r.git), to obtain the Learn-to-Race training framework and baselines.
-* Review the additional [instructions](https://github.com/learn-to-race/l2r/blob/main/instructions.txt), for more information on installation, running agents, and evaluation.

 ## Competition Stages